shiblon/entroq/proto/README.md

 If the container is already built, it will skip that step and just run the tools, so it's only slow on the first invocation.

+Note that if you want proto generated files to be updated for other languages, look for relevant directories under the languages in question.
+Run those scripts, and they work the same way.